replane-dev/replane-python/examples/basic-async/README.md

 ## What This Example Shows

-- Using the `AsyncReplaneClient` with async context manager
+- Using the `AsyncReplane` with async context manager
 - Reading feature flags and configs (sync read from local cache)
 - Passing context for override evaluation
 - Using default values for missing configs